Task Dependencies: The Secret to Delivering On Time

 The Ultimate End-to-End Payroll Processing Checklist

-Here’s your complete payroll checklist — broken into actionable stages.
+Here’s your complete payroll checklist, broken down into actionable stages.
 Each one is critical for a smooth, accurate, and compliant payroll cycle.

 1. Employee Data Collection & Classification